yuyan-z/fil-rouge/README.md

 Add a specified number of tokens to the place.
 Parameters:
 n: an integer representing the number of tokens to be added.
 Must be non-negative.
 If provided with a negative value, an error message will be printed, and the number of tokens will not be updated.
-+ **public String getId()**
-Get the unique identifier of the place.
-Returns:
-A string representing the unique identifier of the place.

 ## class Arc, ZeroArc and EmptyArc